MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies.md

 When SCT is used to create a profile, you have an option to change the push and authorization url instead of using the default push and authorization server url.
 There is no option for you to rename the default predefined confidential clients.

-When Intall Ant task is used for creating a profile, you have the option to change the defaut push and authroization serverl url as well as renaming and changing the client name and credential of the predefined confidential clients.
+When intall Ant task is used to create a profile, you have the option to change the defaut push and authroization serverl url as well as rename and change the client name and credential of the predefined confidential clients.

 ***Note: The confidential clients ids should be unique across Administration Service and Push Service.***

 ### How does confidential clients get registered with MobileFirst Platform

- If you have installed MFP DevKit or have created a production setup with SCT or Ant tasks, with Push service enabled, then you can find the confidential clients JNDI properties from the server.xml.
-Note that for Cluster Setup (WAS ND), the confidential client JNDI properties can be found via the WAS console
+ If you have installed MFP DevKit or have created a production setup with SCT or Ant tasks, with Push service enabled, then you can find the confidential clients JNDI properties in the server.xml.
+For Cluster Setup (WAS ND), the confidential client JNDI properties can be found via the WAS console

 ```
     <!-- Declare the JNDI properties for the MobileFirst Administration Service. -->